catiffles/wdi_6_js_demo_objects/README.md

 For example, we want to change each person to have an occupation that is shown in the describe function?

 Use Object literals for instances that will exist only once, Singletons, in your application.
-For example, CarLot or RecordCompany.
+For example,if you have only one  Company or Team in you app then create only one instance of it.

 Later, we will see how to emulate a class in Javascript that will be used to creates instances, objects, of something.